Frog-Man: Fictional character biography

-Later on, Iron Man decides he needs a team of heroes to help defeat the Korvac but is advised this move would be most effective if the heroes are less famous and with abilities and techniques completely unknown to the villain.
+Later on, Iron Man decides he needs a team of heroes to help defeat Korvac, but is advised this move would be most effective if the heroes are less famous and with abilities and techniques completely unknown to the villain.
 Among Iron Man's recruits are Frog-Man and Gargoyle.
 They and other heroes join Iron Man on an adventure against Korvac in outer space, leading Frog-Man and others to jokingly refer to the team as the "Space Friends."
-During this adventure, Frog-Man is killed in action but quickly resurrected by Iron Man, who temporarily obtains cosmic power.
-Having returned to Earth, Eugene Patilio is presumably working at Isaac's Oysters again, ready to become Frog-Man if he believes he is needed.
+During this adventure, Frog-Man is killed in action, but quickly resurrected by Iron Man, who has temporarily obtained cosmic powers.